quicwg/qlog/draft-ietf-quic-qlog-quic-events.md

   and `chosen_alpn` set.

 ## parameters_set {#quic-parametersset}
-Importance: Core

 The `parameters_set` event groups settings from several different sources (transport parameters, TLS ciphers, etc.) into a single event.
 This is done to minimize the amount of events and to decouple conceptual setting impacts from their underlying mechanism for easier high-level reasoning.
+The event has Core importance level; see {{Section 9.2 of QLOG-MAIN}}.

 All these settings are typically set once and never change.
 However, they are typically set at different times during the connection, so there will typically be